YLMstring/Prestige-Plus/README.md

 - Agent of the Grave lose spell progression at level 1.
 I have no idea why my code can make you lose spell progression, but it just works.
 - Hide your alignment!
 #### Homebrew Options:
-- At level 5 you can learn all necromancy spells (require 13 int, full caster)
+- At level 5 you can learn all necromancy spells (requires 13 int, full caster)
 - Or become a ghoul! (you're undead so incompatible with lichdom)
-- Or become a vampire! (require blood drinker, incompatible with lichdom)
+- Or become a vampire! (requires blood drinker, incompatible with lichdom)
 ### [Anchorite of Dawn Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/a-b/anchorite/)
 - Focused Sacred Weapon can't be turned off once chosen (it will become very complicated for me otherwise)
 - Credence gives access to [Dervish in TTT](https://github.com/Vek17/TabletopTweaks-Base).